PeterJochem/Deep_RL/DDPG/h3pper/createGroundModel/validateModel/DEM_RFT_Comparisons/README.md

 ![Initial Velocity = -50 cm/s](media/velocity_minus_50_results.png) <br />
 An initial velocity of -50 cm/s <br /> <br />

+# Looking Forward
+## Issue 1
+The neural network's fit is good enough to indicate that it is learning but also not as good as we would like it to be.
+In general, the RFT calculations are better than the neural network model.
+One of the big goals of the project is to see how adding the velocity information to a model of the ground would change or possibly outperform the RFT model.
+There a few issues with the model.
+First, when the velocity is very low (approaching zero), the model's predicted force in the z direction goes to 0.0.
+I think this is likely due to some programming error in the data generating DEM code.
+The dataset should have very low velocity datapoints but I think the most likely reason for this is some error in my DEM code.
+This seems to me to be the most likely reason for the network mapping the grf-z to zero when the velocity is very low.

+## Issue 2
+The other issue with the network is that the fit simply is not as good as we hoped for.
+I am unsure why the RFT model outperforms the neural network.
+I think there may be a few reasons.
+It may be that we simply need more data for the network.
+I don't think that is the case though.
+Another source of the problem is that the underlying function is very stiff.
+Looking at the results above at the DEM plots (in yellow), you see that over short periods of time, there are often big changes in the forces and torques.
+The sharpness of this underlying function might make it very hard for a neural network to fit the function.
+To remedy the stiffness issue, we could low pass filter the DEM data to enforce a smoother underlying function.

+## If I Had More Time
+I would spend more time reading and learning about Project Chrono.
+I think the root of the problem is in the underlying generation of the data.
+I think there is some error in how I generated the data.
+Maybe Juntao could walk through the changes I made to the code and perhaps certify if the underlying code does what I think it does.
+I made a pipeline to automatically generate the dataset over the input space we care about and then processing the dataset into a neural network.
+There are also a pipleine for comparing the neural network to the ground data and the RFT model.
+I think the most useful thing would be for Juntao to walk through my DEM code and see if I have an error in how I am generating the data.
+If he finds some sort of issue and fixes it, it should be simple to obtain the new models and validating them.

 # Files in Repo
 ```eval_foot_gpm.m```: Highest level Matlab code for comparing the DEM data, RFT models, and neural network models of the ground. <br />